-2017 Land Rover Discovery
+2017 Land Rover Discovery Review, Ratings, Specs, Prices, and Photos

 The new Discovery bears the same design themes as its Sport companion, but being that it's developed on a completely different architecture, it's longer and wider, with a more imposing stance.
 It is a radical departure from the past Discovery/LR3/LR4 machines (which were, incidentally, known as Discovery 3 and Discovery 4 overseas): the planar body panels and T-square-sharpened angles have been deposed by a softer silhouette that's almost pure crossover.
 We see plenty of Dodge Durango and Ford Explorer detailing, but that's not necessarily a dig at the Rover.

-The Land Rover cues that remain intact are the mesh grille, LED headlights, and a slight bump in the roofline toward the back, where it provides a bit more headroom for third-row riders--though it's a much less pronounced bump than in its ancestors.
-The roof itself can be painted in a contrast color (silver or black), because the Mini Cooper shouldn't have all that fun.
+The Land Rover cues that remain intact are the mesh grille, LED headlights, and a slight bump in the roofline toward the back, where it provides a bit more head room for third-row riders—though it's a much less pronounced bump than in its ancestors.
+The roof can be painted in a contrast color (silver or black), because the Mini Cooper shouldn't have all that fun.
 If you're in a sunbelt climate, beware the black roof, since all models have either a fixed or power-operated glass panel that lets in all the rays Americans (but not Brits) know so well.

 The Discovery interior marks no departures from the current state of Land Rover art.
 It's an austere place at first glance, with a plainly drawn intersection of horizontal and vertical dash members, plenty of gloss black trim, a rotary control to direct the transmission, and a wide, high-resolution touchscreen and colorful interface.
 To warm up the place, Land Rover puts oak, aluminum, and premium leather on the options list.
 No model is as quirky as Discos of the past, but they're also far more convincing luxury rigs.